mmertdogann/robofriends/README.md

 2. Run `npm install`
 3. Run `npm start`

-If you have a problem when installing or starting the project you can simply add `sudo` to your install or start command.
+If you have a problem when installing or starting of the project you can simply add `sudo` to your install or start command.